GibsS/unity-mask-lighting/README.md

 - Drag the camera into your scene and delete any other cameras
 - Create a layer called "Lighting" (or anything else)
 - In the child camera, set the "Culling Mask" to only that "Lighting" layer
+- In the parent camera, make sure "Lighting" is unticked in the "Culling Mask"
 - To add a "Light", add an GameObject with a SpriteRenderer in the "Lighting" layer, the colours of the sprite will multiplied to other sprites

 You can check the sample scene to get a better sense of how your scene needs to be layed out.